Frame Your Self-Image With Positive Words: Be Your Champion

 Use descriptive words such as:

 Of course, employers may want you to describe yourself in a way that’s more than just a list of adjectives.
-Fold these qualities into complete sentences to not seem like you’re just repeating a list.
+Fold these qualities into complete sentences so they do not seem like you’re just repeating a list.

 Like this post?